ultimatezxninja/networking-portfolio/README.md

 # networking-portfolio
-Personal networking and infrastructure portfolio showcasing Packet Tracer labs, troubleshooting, and cybersecurity projects.
+- Personal networking and infrastructure portfolio showcasing Packet Tracer labs, troubleshooting, and cybersecurity projects.
+- is a tree